mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 This document is organized as follows.
 {{reference-environment}} describes our reference environment.
-Then, we propose a new mode of operation, explained in {{the-encapsulation-mode}}, that use the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection. {{connection-establishment}} specifies how a connection
+Then, we propose a new mode of operation, explained in {{the-tunnel-session-mode}}, that use the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection. {{connection-establishment}} specifies how a connection